If you think people don't like Perl because the Perl 6 project started almost ten years ago, you haven't been paying attention.

 Features, of course, are only part of the problem.
 PHP is a mess of a language in many ways, but it's popular because it does a couple of things right enough.
 Ruby is a flawed language, but it has buzz because Rails did a couple of things right.
 Python and Perl share many of the same flaws (and Python adds a couple and takes away a couple), but its marketing message (however nonsensical) is at least consistent.
 Lua is incredibly minimal in features and frustrating in what it lacks, but its designers have a laser-like focus on what the language is and will be, and it succeeds in its niche because of that.
 JavaScript is Perl 4 awful in writing large projects, but it spins the pork pie hat of every skinny-jeans hipster in the tech world because it's there.

-Renaming "Perl 6" won't change the fact that the development of Perl 5 as a language has demonstrated the relentless desire not to lose existing users instead of the relentless and focused desire to attract new users.
+It's easy to blame "Perl 6" for Perl's conservatism, but it's wrong.
+Perl has consistently demonstrated the relentless desire not to lose existing users instead of the relentless and focused desire to attract new users.

 Who are the people who are fixating on that?